NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

        pip install networkx

-Previously, we have covered how a centralized network of oscillators (CPGs) can give rise to locomotion.
-An more decentralized mechanism for insect locomotion has been proposed as an alternative: locomotion can emerge from the application of sensory feedback-based rules that dictate for each leg when to lift, swing, or remain in stance phase (see Walknet described in `Cruse et al,
+Previously, we covered how a centralized network of coupled oscillators (CPGs) can give rise to locomotion.
+A more decentralized mechanism for insect locomotion has been proposed as an alternative: locomotion can emerge from the application of sensory feedback-based rules that dictate for each leg when to lift, swing, or remain in stance phase (see Walknet described in `Cruse et al,
 1998 <https://doi.org/10.1016/S0893-6080(98)00067-7>`__ and reviewed in
 `Schilling et al, 2013 <https://doi.org/10.1007/s00422-013-0563-5>`__).
-Similar to CPGs, this control approach has also been applied to robots (`Schneider et al,
+This control approach has been applied to robotic locomotor control (`Schneider et al,
 2012 <https://doi.org/10.1007/978-3-642-27482-4_24>`__).

-In this tutorial, we will implement a controller based on the first three rules of Walknet, namely: 1.
-The swing (“return stroke” as described in Walknet literature) of a leg inhibits the swing of the rostral neighbor leg 2.
-The start of the stance phase (“power stroke” as described in Walknet literature) of a leg excites the swing of the rostral contralateral neighbor legs.
-3. The completion of the stance phase (“caudal position” as described in Walknet literature) excites the swing of the caudal and contralateral neighbor legs.
+In this tutorial, we will implement a controller based on the first three rules of Walknet, namely:

+1. The swing (“return stroke” as described in the Walknet paper) of a leg inhibits the swing of its rostral neighboring leg.
+2. The start of the stance phase (“power stroke” as described in the Walknet paper) of a leg excites the swing of the rostral contralateral neighboring legs.
+3. The completion of the stance phase (“caudal position” as described in the Walknet paper) excites the swing of the caudal and contralateral neighboring legs.

-This can be summarized in this figure:
+These rules are summarized in this figure:

 .. figure :: https://github.com/NeLy-EPFL/_media/blob/main/flygym/rule_based.png?raw=true